mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - Display Debug and Information messages generated during workbench start up
 - If the facility in `Mantid.user.properties` is empty, it is consistently reflected as empty in the GUI
 - First time dialog box will not appear recurrently, if user selected their choice of facility and instrument at least once and checked "Do not show again until next version".
-- Fixed a bug where Workbench would hang on startup when running on Big Sur.
+- Workbench no longer hangs on startup when running on Big Sur.
-- Fixed a bug where TableWorkspace column names would not update correctly if the table was open.
+- TableWorkspace column names are now updated correctly when a table is open.
 - Fixed a bug applying constraints with the conjugate gradient minimizer.

 Interfaces